DcyFIR/DcyFIR/README.md

 - Mostly generative AI
 - Currently taking courses by IBM in AI Development and AI Engineering

-Random projects will be found within
+Random projects/notes will be found within

 <!---